DerwenAI/cdl-2025-masterclass/README.md

   1. Review the `AML.md` points summarizing excerpts from _The Dark Money Files_ by Graham Barrow and Ray Blake.
   2. Run the `occrp.ipynb` notebook in the `kleptosyn` repo for forensic accounting, graph-based flow analysis, and visualization of the Azerbaijani Laundromat leaked data from OCCRP.
   3. Run the `aml_transact.ipynb` notebook in this masterclass repo to show how synthetic data for wire transfer transactions can simulate patterns of criminal tradecraft among money laundering networks represented in a graph.
+  4. Resources for how data practitioners can get involved: learn more, human trafficking certification, support whistleblowers, etc.
+  5. Q&A discussion.

 ### Links to the components